Caring For Older Dogs.

 This can be one of the most frustrating things for owners to deal with when caring for older dogs.
 Unfortunately, kidney function does deteriorate with age and urinary incontinence is a common issue in the aging dog.

 Allowing your dog more frequent access to the outdoors often helps, but you should never limit your dog’s access to water – not even at night.
-As with a deaf dog, it might be a solution to keep an incontinent dog near to you during the night so you can be more aware if he asks to go out.
-Otherwise, you could resort to training him to use newspaper, or puppy pads, for night time use.
+As with a deaf dog, it might be a solution to keep an incontinent dog near to you during the night so you can be more aware if they ask to go out.
+Otherwise, you could resort to using newspaper, or puppy pads, for night time use.
+Not all elderly dogs become incontinent though.

 Cognitive Dysfunction.

-Many older dogs can become confused, or disorientated, as they age and this can be quite upsetting for people caring for older dogs.
-For a dog that seems confused by his environment, it is essential to supervise him and provide a safe, enclosed space, for him when you cannot be around.
+Many older dogs can become confused or, disorientated as they age and this can be unsettling for them.
+For dogs who seem confused by their environment, it is essential to provide a safe, enclosed space, for when you cannot be around.

-Some elderly pets will be a lot less attentive than they were in their younger years and may no longer seem to comprehend previously understood commands.
-It is really crucial to remain patient with a dog that shows signs of confusion.
+Some elderly pets will be a lot less attentive than they were in their younger years but they will still enjoy company of other dogs and people.
+It’s always good to try and remain patient with a dog that shows signs of confusion.

 Changes in Routine.

-Senior dogs can often begin to dislike a change in routine and may become stressed, or anxious, with new people or new environments.
-Even in a previously confident dog, he may become less equipped to deal with the stresses of a busy holiday, or a long car journey, for example.
+Senior dogs can often begin to dislike a change in routine.
+They may become stressed or anxious with new people or, new environments.
+Even in a previously confident dog, they may become less equipped to deal with the stresses of a busy holiday, or a long car journey, for example.
+Just like people, many elderly dogs will prefer a quiet, sedate life – perfect if you’re looking to adopt a laid-back companion who is past the need for lengthy hikes.

 It is worth noting that Holidays4Dogs have some wonderful highly experienced carers who are happy to look after elderly dogs.